necrofrost/Docker-bombadier-vpn/README.md

 > docker run --rm  alpine sh -c "apk add wget && wget -qO- https://ipinfo.io"

-This should output all information regarding your internet connection.
+This should output all information regarding your internet ISP (non-vpn) connection.

 Now, when your gluetun container is running, use the same command as above and use the gluetun network as the transport layer